JesuFemi-O/hacking-apache-iceberg/README.md

 # Progress

-- Setting up the infra: you can find all my rants in the [setup-infra.md](./setup-infra.md)
+- Setting up the infra: you can find all my rants in the [setup-infra.md](./notes/setup-infra.md)
+- using pyiceberg to load data: had fun here! notes are [here](./notes/pyiceberg.md)